 (Outside of social networks like TikTok, that is.)

 After raising $1.8 billion, the mobile-only subscription service seemed like a success right out of the gate.
-But excitement around Quibi's initial launch died out.
-It quickly fell out of the top 50 free iPhone apps, and is now largely considered a flop.
+But the excitement around Quibi's initial launch died out.

 But that doesn't mean the short-form video trend isn't here to stay.